pygame-community/eoc-infra/README.md

-# eoc-infra
+# eoc-libraries

-This repository contains the infrastructure for the Era of Challenges (EOC) project.
+This repository contains the library infrastructure for the Era of Challenges (EOC) project.